johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

 # Google Cloud Platform account <br/>
 <a href="about?id=setup#Contents"> [Contents] </a>

 To use the Google Speech APIs for speech-to-text conversion, you need a Google Cloud Platform (GCP) account.
-For most development work in Govmeeting, you will not need this.
-You can use existing test data.
-To process new input, you will a GCP.
-The API recognizes more than 120 languages and variants.
+For most development work in Govmeeting, you can use use existing test data.
+But if you want transcribe new recordings, you will a GCP.
+The Google API is able to transcribe recordings in more than 120 languages and variants.

 Google provides developers with a free account which includes a credit (currently $300).
 The current cost of using the Speech API is free for up 60 minutes of conversion per month.
 After that, the cost for the "enhanced model" (which is what we need) is $0.009 per 15 seconds. ($2.16 per hour)